riddhi5124/Finaldapproject/README.md

 # VehiclePro: Used Vehicle Market Intelligence Dashboard

-###  Project Overview( live app https://finaldapproject-ayept7dc7opvsnugkwuvat.streamlit.app/ )
+###  Project Overview( live app https://car-market-analysis-j8kxwytuqqevsjreaumahj.streamlit.app/ )
-This project is an interactive Data Science dashboard built using **Streamlit**.
+This project is an interactive  dashboard built using **Streamlit**.
 It analyzes a massive dataset of used vehicle listings across the US to provide insights into market share, pricing trends, and regional availability.

 ###  Dataset Details
 The dataset used in this project originally exceeded 1GB in CSV format.